8. Processing multidimensional data#

 ## [0.8, 0.2, 0.1, 0.8]])

-The necessary reshaping can be done automatically with the numpy.ix_ function:
+The necessary reshaping can be outsourced to numpy.ix_ function:

 A[ np.ix_( np.mean(A, axis=1) > 0.35, [0, 2, 3, 0] ) ] # np.ix_(rows, cols)